Beekeeping Tips for Beginners

 Order your bees early for the next year.
 Suppliers of bees commonly take orders for nucleus colonies, called nucs for short, or package bees in November and December, for delivery in April or May.
 If you wait too long to order, you will pay a premium or they may not have any bees to sell you.
 Several months before your colonies arrive, buy your hive components and other equipment.
 Have the hives assembled and placed on your selected site 30 days before your bees are scheduled to arrive.

 Characteristics of a good colony

-A strong population is crucial.
-The queen lays a full brood pattern, skipping only a few cells, covering 12 to 16 frames.
+A strong population is crucial to a good bee colony.
+The queen lays a full brood pattern, skipping only a few cells, covering eight to 10 frames.
+You should see more worker brood than drone brood.
 The colony population reaches 75,000 bees during the summer, which includes 30,000 or more field bees.
-The bees cover all the frames in two hive bodies and the frames in a super or more.
+The bees cover all the frames in two hive bodies and the frames in one or more supers.

 Drones appear in the spring but are forced out of the hive in the fall.
 About 1,000 of these male bees will live in the hive during the summer.

 A good colony is docile when managed and shows little tendency to swarm, yet has workers that are good foragers.
 Each of the many strains of honey bees has different characteristics.
 The Italians are the most docile and are a good "starter" strain for a beginner.